Jbleezy/BO2-Reimagined/README.md

 * Moved Quick Revive to Speed Cola's location on Borough
 * Moved Speed Cola to its location on Buried
 * Moved Stamin-Up to Vulture Aid's location on Buried
-* Buildables can spawn at Church bench
+* Buildables can spawn at Church buildable table
 * Added better randomization for buildables

 #### Maze